overdoignism/sheetHelper/readme_en.md

 _\=IMPORTXML("ht<span>tp://whoAmI.freehost.com/Help_R.php?id=Example_1","//span[@class='Example_1_sec']")_
 This shows the seconds since the last update.
 You can perform calculations, e.g., divide by 3600 for hours.

-### Step 9: After confirming everything works, use the Task Scheduler to execute Run.BAT based on your desired conditions.
+### Step 9: Task Scheduler
+After confirming everything works, use the Task Scheduler to execute Run.BAT based on your desired conditions.

 ### Step 10: Congratulations!
 You're done.

 ### Advanced Usage:

-If you have multiple capture targets, set them as …Help\_R.php?id=Example\_1,Example\_2,Example\_3 to save on read operations.
+1. If you have multiple capture targets, set them as …Help\_R.php?id=Example\_1,Example\_2,Example\_3 to save on read traffic.

-For the stop working alert column, use "Conditional Formatting" to display a specific color when exceeding a certain time.
+2. For the stop working alert column, use "Conditional Formatting" to display a specific style when exceeding a certain time.

-If data mode is set to 0 (text), it uploads any information.
+3. If data mode is set to 0 (text), it uploads any information.
 If set to 1 (number), it only uploads when detecting as an number (excluding % symbol) to enhance field change detection.

-For batch file or powershell, the errorlevels mean:
+4. For batch file or powershell, the errorlevels mean:
-0=success  1=runtime error  2=Settings error 3=Target connect error  4=Target value error  5=Host connect error
+0=success / 1=runtime error / 2=Settings error / 3=Target connect error / 4=Target value error / 5=Host connect error

 ### Final Reminders:

-Google Sheets update frequency is limited (approximately once per hour).
+1. Google Sheets update frequency is limited (approximately once per hour).
 Adjust the program's start time accordingly.
 Set a longer update time to avoid unnecessary traffic waste.

-The program may work with Microsoft Excel 2013 and later versions, but testing is required.
+2. The program may work with Microsoft Excel 2013 and later versions, but testing is required.

-The program generates a browsing cache folder in the same directory.
+3. The program generates a browsing cache folder in the same directory.
 You may delete it when the program is not running, but keeping it can speed up webpage loading.